A stay in the Langhe?

 In recent years, the Langhe has established itself as a popular tourist destination.
-Travellers from all over the world have begun to get to know, discover and love the Langhe.
+Travellers from all over the world have begun to know, discover and love them.

 It is said that a trip always has 3 main moments: when you dream it, when you live it and when you remember it.

-The Langhe is a territory well known for its extraordinary wines such as Barolo and Barbaresco and for its excellent gastronomic products, such as the White Truffle of Alba and the “round and gentle” hazelnuts, passing through the cheeses and the many typical recipes (veal with tuna sauce, Russian salad, bagna cauda, first and second courses for all tastes, the bunet…).
+The Langhe is a territory very well known for its extraordinary wines such as Barolo and Barbaresco and for its excellent gastronomic products, such as the White Truffle of Alba and the “round and gentle” hazelnuts, as well as for its cheeses and many typical recipes (vitello tonnato, Russian salad, bagna cauda, first and second courses for all tastes, bunet…).

-A holiday in Piedmont can really be an unforgettable experience, especially if you get to know the locals with their traditions and stories to tell.
+A vacation in Piedmont can really be an unforgettable experience, especially if you get to know the local people with their traditions and stories to tell.

-First, you’re gonna have to choose where you sleep.
-There are plenty of facilities to suit all budgets and tastes!
+First you will have to choose where to sleep.
+There are many facilities for all budgets and for all tastes!
 From the small family-run B&B to the luxury hotel.

-If you do not have a car available my advice is without doubt to stay in Alba, so you can go out in the evening and experience the different great restaurants and have shops and services available.
+If you don’t have a car available, my advice is without a doubt to stay in Alba, so you can go out in the evening and experience the various excellent restaurants and have stores and services available.

-From Alba it is also easier to reach the public transport network.
+Moreover, from Alba it is easier to reach the means of transport.

-If you have a car, however, there are many possibilities: staying on a hill overlooking the vineyards is a bit ‘the dream of all those who want to visit the Langhe.
-But don’t think it’s an “expensive” dream: there are beautiful structures with excellent prices in simply wonderful places, with breathtaking views.
-There are also luxury facilities (even if it is a luxury always well integrated into the environment) with spas, fine restaurants and all the comforts.
+If you have a car, there are many possibilities: staying in the hills overlooking the vineyards is a bit ‘the dream of all those who want to visit the Langhe.
+But don’t think it is an “expensive” dream: there are beautiful facilities with great prices in simply wonderful places, with breathtaking views.
+There are also luxury facilities (even if it is a luxury always well integrated in the environment) with Spa, fine restaurants and all comforts.

-Depending on what you want to do and your needs, it is very important to choose the place to stay.
+Depending on what you want to do and your needs is very important the choice of place to stay.

-In the area there is also a wide choice of holiday apartments maybe suitable for families or for those who want to be more autonomous and independent.
+In the area now there is also a wide choice of vacation apartments suitable for families or those who want to be more independent and independent.

 Since the only thing missing in the Langhe is the sea (even if it can be reached in less than 2 hours!), in the summer months, you could choose a structure with swimming pool … there are many!

-In the summer months the temperature can be quite hot, so the pool can be a good idea as well as decide for a stay in the High Langa where temperatures become cooler, especially in the evening and in the morning.
+In the summer months the temperature can be quite hot, so the swimming pool can be a great idea as well as deciding for a stay in Alta Langa where temperatures get cooler, especially in the evening and morning.

 Really everything!
-Of course it may not be easy to organize special and personalized experiences, but if you manage to do so your holiday will take on a whole new flavor!
+Of course it may not be easy to organize special and personalized experiences, but if you can do it your vacation will take on a different flavor!

-I want to try to accompany you day by day along this journey.
+I want to try to accompany you day by day along this trip.

 For the first day

-I recommend a ride by car, independently or with a guide of the area, in the heart of the Langa del Barolo recently declared a UNESCO World Heritage Site for wine-growing landscapes.
-Our journey through Piedmont’s food and wine begins immediately: you can’t miss a few stops to visit the extraordinary historic cellars of the area, perhaps starting from the one where Barolo was born, without forgetting some small and family businesses that will give you all the flavor and warmth of country hospitality.
+I recommend a ride by car, independently or with a guide of the area, in the heart of the Langa del Barolo recently declared a UNESCO World Heritage Site for wine landscapes.
+Begin immediately our journey through Piedmontese food and wine: you will not miss a few stops to visit the extraordinary historical cellars of the area, perhaps starting from the one where Barolo was born, without forgetting some small and familiar realities that will give you all the flavor and warmth of rural hospitality.

 A nice lunch with a view is not to be missed on the first day of discovery.

-After having eaten well and drank well, on the second day I would dedicate it to a bit of movement: a nice ride up and down the hills of the Barbaresco area, obviously without giving up a few tasty stops!
-If you are afraid of the climbs, I would definitely recommend a nice e-bike, so the effort will not exceed the pleasure of enjoying the landscape.
+After eating and drinking well, on the second day I would dedicate it to a bit of movement: a nice ride up and down the hills of the Barbaresco area, obviously without giving up a few tasty stops!
+If you are scared of the climbs, I recommend a nice e-bike, so the effort will not exceed the pleasure of enjoying the landscape.

-You’re spoilt for choice!
-Alba is a medieval city with Romanesque origins and testimonies of its history are present in the historic center but also in the subsoil: if you stay here is certainly worth a visit to Alba underground.
-Or you could take a comfortable train to Turin (there are at all hours) to visit a beautiful city and rich in history and monuments: I recommend a nice guided tour among the delicacies of Turin as the gianduiotto and the bicerin
+You will be spoiled for choice!
+Alba is a medieval city with Romanesque origins and testimonies of its history are present in the historic center but also underground: if you stay in these parts is certainly worth a visit to Alba underground.
+Or you could take a comfortable train to Turin (there are trains at all hours) to visit a beautiful city rich in history and monuments: I recommend a nice guided tour among Turin’s delicacies such as gianduiotto and bicerin.

-Then what else?
+And then what else?
 Would you like to learn the secrets of traditional Piedmontese cuisine?
-A nice cooking course then is what I recommend for the fourth day!
-But I recommend that you make sure you can put your hands on the dough and enjoy after the course those you have prepared with a good glass of wine!
+A nice cooking class then is what I recommend for the fourth day!
+But make sure you can put your “hands in the dough” and after the course you can taste what you have prepared with a good glass of wine!

 I recommend you for the fifth day

-a leap into the Roero, the other side of the Unesco territory: the landscape changes even if it is only a few kilometres from the Langhe, the number of woods and orchards increases and the number of vineyards decreases.
+a jump in the Roero, the other side of the Unesco territory: the landscape changes even if it is only a few kilometers from the Langhe, the woods and orchards increase and the vineyards decrease.
 The Roero is a paradise for outdoor activities: easier walks and challenging trekking, mountain biking, horseback riding and above all a lot of history and nature.

-Any one of these “days” deserves a post!
-I think that soon there will be deepenings…there is too much to tell!
+Each of these “days” would deserve a post!
+I really think that soon there will be more in-depth analysis…there is too much to tell!

-Write to me to create together your tailor-made holiday!
+Write me to create together your tailor-made vacation!